ritvikpuri/STA304-Paper-1/README.md

 ## File Structure

--'Inputs' contains the raw csv files
+### 'Inputs' contains the raw csv files
--'Outputs' contains the final pdf, the R markdown file used to produce that and the references
+### 'Outputs' contains the final pdf, the R markdown file used to produce that and the references